B-Lamine/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete : delete betty file from /tmp/my_first_directory
 9-firstdirdeletion : delete the directory /tmp/my_first_directory
-10-back : a script to go back to the previous working directory
+10-back : a script to go back to the previous working directory 11-lists : list contents (even hidden) of current, parent and /boot directories in this order